PiterWeb/RemoteController/docs/README.md

 ## General

-Remote Controller uses web technologies like WebRTC and MediaDevices (displayMedia).
+LibreRemotePlay uses web technologies like WebRTC and MediaDevices (displayMedia).

 WebRTC is totally supported by all main desktop/mobile browsers and is also available in different languages (Go included)